 Weak Point: Predictable storyline.

 The Boy and the Beast is like a mix of a Ghibli fantasy film and sci-fi anime.
-It takes the best from both worlds and makes an excellent film for anime freshmen.
+It takes the best of both worlds and makes an excellent film for anime freshmen.
 It is accessible, relatable and strikingly beautiful.
 Ghibli films are sort of a sub-genre on their own.
 The Boy and the Beast is equally entertaining, but it is also a nice introduction to the world of anime beyond Ghibli.

 Chances are that most readers are familiar with Spirited Away or My Neighbor Totoro anyway.
 The Boy and the Beast was a global phenomenon in anime circles, but for those who are new to Japanese films and anime it is probably unknown.
-As such it introduces one of the most exciting anime directors in current time, aside from the filmmakers at Studio Ghibli.
+As such, it introduces one of the most exciting anime directors in current time, aside from the filmmakers at Studio Ghibli.

 If you want to know more, please check out my full review of The Boy and the Beast

 Best Japanese Comedy Film for Beginners: Symbol (2009)